-- a minimum of 159 credits, including a minimum of 36 credits in courses at the 300 level or above, as follows:

-- a minimum of 42 credits of general education requirements

-- 102 credits of major requirements

-- a minimum of 15 credits of free electives

-- five weeks of an approved internship

-- a minimum CGPA of 2.00
+- a minimum of 159 credit hours, including a minimum of 36 credit hours in courses at the 300 level or above, as follows: - a minimum of 39 credit hours of general education requirements - the innovation and entrepreneurship requirement: three credit hours - 102 credit hours of major requirements - a minimum of 15 credit hours of free electives - five weeks of an approved internship - a minimum CGPA of 2.00 courses, successfully completed while in the AMP, towards meeting the free electives requirement.
+For details on the AMP, please refer to the Accelerated Master's Program section earlier in this catalog.